This is a page within the www.staffshomeguard.co.uk website. To see full contents, go to SITE MAP.

 Associated pages in this Bilston section of the website:

-Part of its role comprised the guarding of many Vulnerable Points within the town, e.g. the Drill Hall
+Part of the Battalion's role was to guard many Vulnerable Points within the town, e.g. the Drill Hall

-No full list of the membership of this Battalion survives, although there were certainly many hundreds of men involved, if not more.
-Amongst them will have served the following.
+A full list of the membership of this Battalion may not have survived, although there were certainly many hundreds of men involved, if not more.
+Amongst them will have served those in the following list.
 Their names have appeared in various memoirs or records and in several cases are mentioned in this and other pages in the Bilston section of the website (if necessary use the site SEARCH function to check whether and where they appear).

 W Arkinstall, Lt.
 DCM